Zamira Abman

 Curriculum vitae

 Zamira Abman is an Assistant Professor of History and European Studies at San Diego State University, where she also directs the Comparative International Studies Program.
-Her research areas include history of Soviet Central Asia, the Soviet Union, and Russia, with a focus on state-centered feminism in the Muslim regions of the former Soviet Union.
+Her research areas include history of Soviet Central Asia, the Soviet Union, and Russia, with a focus on state-centered feminism in the former Soviet Union.
 Her book, Coerced Liberation: Muslim Women in Soviet Tajikistan, was published by the University of Toronto Press in 2024.
 In addition, her work is featured in The Palgrave Handbook of Soviet Women’s History.

 Books